oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 An ingress rule defines a URL path that is looked for, when it's discovered the action part of the rule is triggered and that

-There are ***many*** possible tupes of rules that we could define, but here we're just going to look at two types: Rules that are plain in that the recognize part of a path, and just pass the whole URL along to the actual service, and rules that re-write the URL before passing it on.
+There are ***many*** possible types of rules that we could define, but here we're just going to look at two types: Rules that are plain in that the recognize part of a path, and just pass the whole URL along to the actual service, and rules that re-write the URL before passing it on.
 Let's look at the simpler case first, that of the forwarding.

 ```
 apiVersion: extensions/v1beta1